8area8/plenkton-api/README.md

 This project only uses Docker to develop and deploy the application.

-Use [VSCode remote container](https://code.visualstudio.com/docs/remote/containers) to build and launch the application.
+- Use [VSCode remote container](https://code.visualstudio.com/docs/remote/containers) to build and launch the application.

 ### Usage

 - You can now access to localhost:8000
+- Migrate your database (see [migration part](#Migrations))
+- Optional: add the admin user from `commands.ipnb`

 ## Google Cloud Storage